joshbegley/nyt-latest/README.md

 `Growing case numbers suggest that national total will surpass that seen during the last large outbreak in 2019.`\
 https://nytimes.com/2025/04/22/health/measles-southwest-outbreak.html

-**The Briefing - Man City 2 Aston Villa 1 - Late drama and fan protests as City climb into third place**\
+**The Briefing: Man City 2 Aston Villa 1 - Late drama and fan protests as City climb into third place**\
 `We break down the key moments from a crucial game in the Premier League's top-five race `\
 https://nytimes.com/athletic/6299660/2025/04/22/manchester-city-aston-villa-premier-league-analysis/